AbhinayYendoti/AbhinayYendoti/README.md

 - 👋 Hi, I’m @AbhinayYendoti
 - 👀 I’m interested in ...
-Java Full Stack
+Java Development
 - 🌱 I’m currently learning ...
-Nextjs
+Spring Boot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... l
 - 😄 Pronouns: ...